purvisjd/Credit_Risk_Analysis/README.md

     ![ROS precision and recall scores](https://user-images.githubusercontent.com/85641017/138126334-a0efb4be-1216-431a-83b3-295a80fa1c28.png)

-    This graphic shows that the RandomOverSampler algorithm produced a precision score of .01 and a recall score of .67 for high risk and a precision score of 1.0 and recall score of .64 for low risk.
+    The RandomOverSampler algorithm demonstrates a significantly low level of precision for identifying high risk individuals with a score of .01.
+It does, however, demonstrate a high level of precision for low risk with a score of 1.
+The sensitivity level for both high and low risk and relatively similar with scores of .67 and .64 respectively, meaning that it has a moderate level of potential for missing or misidentifying credit levels for both categories.

 *  SMOTE:
     *  Balanced Accuracy Score: